epsilon537/boxlambda/docs/tools/debugging.md

 81        jal x0, reset_handler
 ```

 You don't need to load the executable.
-It's already loaded into memory by the verilator model.
+It's already loaded into memory by the Verilator model.

 Notice that the CPU is stopped at the very first instruction of the software boot sequence.